 Last week, I spent a little while doing the rounds, trying to drum up some advertising customers for the student paper.
 Ordinarily there’s a student who carries the role of business manager, but when we’re in between student workers, or outside of class time, I try to push things along.

 There were twenty different things I’d rather have been doing at that time, but the money goes directly to support the school’s educational mission.
 We recently replaced our six-year-old hand-me-down computers with a couple of new ones, and over the years we’ve sent students to training workshops and conferences in New York and elsewhere.

 So here I am, going door to door, mentioning that I’m trying to sell ads, and watching eyes glaze over.

-It was a humbling experience — being blown off by a guy wearing an apron.
-I didn’t even have two minutes of stuff to say — I just mentioned that his competition down the street just bought an ad of X size, and leaving my contact information.
+It was a humbling experience — being blown off like that.
+I didn’t even have two minutes of stuff to say — I just mentioned that his competition down the street just bought an ad of X size, and left my contact information.